tejaspant/SDC_Udacity_Term1/Project2_Traffic_Sign_Classifier/README.md

 ## Solution Approach
 ---
-Using the above hyperparameters and the convolutional neural network architecture, it was observed that the validation set accuracy was not reaching the minimum 0.93 value as specified in the problem statement.
+Using the above hyperparameters and the convolutional neural network architecture, intially it was observed that the validation set accuracy was not reaching the minimum 0.93 value as specified in the problem statement.
 To resolve this issue, an augmented data set was developed.
 The development of this dataset is discussed below.

 ## Generating Augmented Dataset